Cortisol: More Than A Stress Hormone

 What Happens When the Loop is Disrupted

-Chronic fatigue
+Chronic fatigue and burnout

-Insulin resistance / type 2 diabetes
+Insulin resistance and type 2 diabetes

 Thyroid dysfunction